lunelson/css-in-js-scratchpad/README.md

 # css-in-js-scratchpad

 CLI scripts for inspecting the output from popular CSS-in-JS libs.
+Supported so far:

+- emotion
+- styled-components
+- linaria (partial)

 ## Instructions

+1. Each source file must import `React` and whatever CSS-in-JS library functions they are using.
+2. Each source file must export a React component called `Test`, as a named export.
-1. Place source files under their respective compiler subfolder in `src`.
+2. Source files must be placed in their respective library subfolder in `src`.

-2. Open a terminal and invoke the appropriate script:
+Open a terminal and invoke the appropriate script for your source file:

 ```sh
 # for files under src/emotion/